 C: All Saints Church Yard

-If we wander through the church yard, there are lots of gravestones from the time and people are often listed with some detail of their job or work.
+If we wander through the church yard, there are lots of gravestones from the time and people are often listed with some de tail of their job or work.
 See what kinds of jobs you can find.
 What types of work, craft or jobs do you think should survive the next 200 years?

 D: Box works

 30 Meadow Lane is listed as a dye-works in early maps of Loughborough.
 These sort of factories were developed for an increase in production.
 Between the 17th and 19th centuries, machines were improved and incorporated into the industry, reshaping work, and gradually moving it from homes and small workshops into the larger factories.
 Imagine the atmosphere stood here when this was a functioning factory.
 What would the sights, sounds and smells be?
 Now we wander on, to the canal.
+The canal was still fairly recent to the Luddites - this section opened in 1778.
+Canals served the industrial revolution allowing more goods to be moved more swiftly than roads and carts allowed.
+Although this would soon be replaced by the railways.

 E: Towles Factory